matu3ba/dotfiles/README.md

 # dotfiles

-All actions in the following scripts are performed according to structure of dotfiles.
+Actions are performed according to structure of dotfiles, .gitignore, ignorefiles, win_src_dest, nixos/configuration.nix and hardware-configuration.nix

 - `checkHealth.sh` shows status of files
 - `fileBackup.sh` create backup to folder `$HOME/back/TIMESTAMP_backconfig` with timestamp if not symlink